redfast00/rcpu_symbolic_execution/README.md

   like `printf`.
 - It won't be possible to write self-modifying code: the instructions and data will live in a different address space.
-- (in first stage) the SYS instruction won't take its syscall number from the stack, but this will be encoded in the instruction itself: for input, normally `LDV A, 0 / PSH A / LDV A, 2 / PSH A /SYS` is used.
-In this reduced version, a single instruction is executed: `SYS IN`.

 ## Some examples of the RCPU machine crashing